 This hummus recipe will last 3-5 days in an airtight container in your refrigerator.
 You can freeze hummus, although I always prefer it fresh and would recommend a little mix in the food processor once defrosted in the fridge overnight as the consistency may change.

 We serve this hummus with fresh veggies, warmed or grilled pita bread, nut crackers, as well as on flatbread with a salad on top like this recipe here.

-Lemon Basil Hummus for a fresh and vibrant take on a classic.
+Lemon Basil Hummus for a fresh and vibrant take on a classic hummus recipe

-- Lots of cold water (omit if using cans)
+- lots of cold water omit if using canned chickpeas

 - 1/4 cup tahini (sesame paste/butter found in the nut butter section of the grocery store)